 Several sources seem to very clearly oppose the official story that the uprising of 1487 was in favour of Edward, Earl of Warwick and instead insist that it was in the name of one of Edward IV’s sons.
 Given that it is generally accepted that the lad was crowned King Edward, that would make him Edward V, though it remains possible he was in fact crowned Richard IV and was claimed to be the younger of the Princes in the Tower.
 Clearly this was a severe issue for Henry VII, and I suspect that the name Edward gave them a splendid get-out-of-jail-free card because it allowed them to undermine the attempt by portraying it as a farcical plot in favour of Edward, Earl of Warwick, who was a prisoner in the Tower.

 The other key thing to consider in the events of 1487 are the actions of some of those who might have had a vested interest.
 In the absence of evidence, which Henry VII would have an interest in suppressing or destroying (we know he destroyed Titulus Regius and the records of the 1487 Irish Parliament – what we don’t know is what else he had destroyed), the actions of these people should be instructive and offer an indication of what they knew, or at least believed.
 The first of these is Elizabeth Woodville, the widow of Edward IV and mother of the Princes in the Tower.
 At a council meeting, probably held at Sheen Palace around 3 March 1487, the plot developing in Ireland was on the agenda.
 Another of the outcomes of this meeting was the removal of all Elizabeth Woodville’s properties, which were granted to her daughter, Henry VII’s wife, Elizabeth of York.
 Elizabeth Woodville was given a small pension and retired to Bermondsey Abbey.
 It has long been asserted that this was voluntary and had been planned by the former queen, but there is no real evidence to support that idea, and the timing is indeed suspicious.
-Many subsequent writers have believed that Elizabeth was being dealt with because she was suspected of involvement in the Lambert Simnel Affair (notably argued against by Henry VII, S.B.
+Many subsequent writers have believed that Elizabeth was being dealt with because she was suspected of involvement in the Lambert Simnel Affair (notably argued against by S.B.
+Chrimes in Henry VII, S.B.
 Chrimes, Yale University Press, 1999, p76 n3).

 If this was true, the question that must be asked is what Elizabeth Woodville stood to gain from backing an attempt to place Edward, Earl of Warwick on the throne.
 Nothing.
 Nothing at all.
 Her daughter was already queen consort and replacing Henry with her deceased husband’s nephew would hardly improve her position.
 In fact, it has long been claimed (by Mancini amongst others) that Elizabeth Woodville was at least viewed as implicated in George, Duke of Clarence’s fall and execution.
 She could hardly have hoped to profit by placing his son on the throne when he may well seek revenge upon her.
 There is only one circumstance in which Elizabeth Woodville’s position would be improved from having a daughter on the throne as queen consort, and that is having a son on the throne as king.
 Her involvement in a plot in favour of Warwick makes no sense whatsoever.
 Her suspected support for a scheme in favour of one of her sons with Edward IV makes perfect sense.